How Much Does an Online Survey Cost?

 Survey Design

-This is one of the core pieces of an online survey project.
-Our online survey company always tells our clients, the shorter the survey the better - but we understand it sometimes requires more than 15 questions.
+Our online survey company always tells our clients: the shorter the survey the better.
+However, we understand it sometimes requires more than 15 questions.

 The number of questions you would like to ask will play a factor in the cost of an online survey.
 It takes time to write, program, test, clean, and report each question.
 The more questions you want to include, the higher the cost will be.

-The cost also includes the time to draft an online survey in a Word document.
+Furthermore, the cost also includes the time to draft an online survey in a Word document.

 Rather than jumping immediately to programming, writing a survey on a Word document helps with revisions and changes to the script.
 It allows everyone on the client team to review the survey quickly and easily.

-Survey Progamming
+Survey Programming

 Once the Word document is finalized, it is then programmed into an online survey software.
 The test link is shared with the client to view the survey as a real respondent.

-Simple programming may only take a few hours but a complex survey with multiple skip patterns, logic, and question sets can take as many as a few business days to program and test.
+Simple programming may only take a few hours, but a complex survey with multiple skip patterns, logic, and question sets can take as many as a few business days to program and test.

 Learn more about programming an online survey in this short video.